nikolaN-cyber/Algorithms-and-data-structures/README.md

 - **`main.cpp`**: Main entrance of applications.
 Serves as a testing file.
 - **`Solutions.h`**: Header file that contains all function declarations that are implemented at Solutions.cpp.
 - **`Solutions.cpp`**: Source file that contains all function implementations.
-- **`Tasks`**: Folder that contains texts of tasks.
-All tasks are organized by categories (arrays, strings, graphs...) in separate files.
 - **`Dockerfile`**: Definition of Docker image that allows us to create container that is easier way to run application.

 ### Launching the application